CarbonNet: How Computer Vision Plays a Role in Climate Change? Application: Learning Geomechanics from Subsurface

 \subsection{Static mechanics model}

-We selected CNN as a baseline model because it collects important information from input images as features by filtering through all pixels.
-We have found the different subsurface geometry has strong correlation to the displacement images, and that motivates us to try CNN first to examine its performance.
+We selected the CNN as a baseline model because it collects important information from the input images as features by filtering through all pixels.
+We found that different subsurface geometries have a strong correlation with the displacement images, which motivated us to try the CNN first and examine its performance.
 We generated a total of 10,000 samples and then selected 95\% for training and 5\% for validation.
-The mini batch size is 32 because this fits our CPU/GPU memory, and we prioritize the model convergence speed for less number of epochs.
-Although a smaller mini batch size could be less efficient in gradient calculation terms \cite{bengio2012practical}, a large batch may degrade the quality of the model because it tends to converge to sharp minima \cite{keskar2016large}.
-We tuned the hyperparameters including learning rate, optimizer, beta1, beta2, and weight decay to expect decrease of validation loss values versus the number of epochs.
-We also compare the training loss versus validation loss to avoid underfitting or overfitting problems.
-Therefore, the learning is tuned to be 5e-6, and the weight decay is 1e-5.
-We finally use \texttt{Adam} as our optimizer, because it requires less memory with large number of parameters.
-More importantly, the hyperparameters have intuitive interpretation, and it requires less tuning with low computational costs \cite{kingma2014adam}.
+The mini-batch size is 32 because this fits our CPU/GPU memory, and we prioritize the model convergence speed in terms of a smaller number of epochs.
+Although a smaller mini-batch size can be less efficient in terms of gradient computation \cite{bengio2012practical}, a large batch may degrade the quality of the model because it tends to converge to sharp minima \cite{keskar2016large}.
+We tuned the hyperparameters, including the learning rate, optimizer, beta1, beta2, and weight decay, to obtain a decreasing validation loss versus the number of epochs.
+We also compared the training loss with the validation loss to avoid underfitting or overfitting problems.
+As a result, the learning rate is tuned to 5e-6, and the weight decay is 1e-5.
+We finally use \texttt{Adam} as our optimizer because it requires less memory with a large number of parameters.
+More importantly, its hyperparameters have intuitive interpretations, and it requires less tuning with low computational cost \cite{kingma2014adam}.

-ResNet is the second model we investigated for static mechanics model prediction.
+ResNet is the second model we investigated for the static mechanics prediction.
 The motivation for ResNet is high accuracy with moderate efficiency.
-It has deeper neural network structure so that it is capable to express more complex models.
-We set the same mini batch size as well as the number of epochs for training, and we follow a similar procedure to determine the hyperparameters, including learning rate, beta1, beta2, weight decay, and so on.
-The training loss and validation loss change versus epochs helps to determine the hyperparameters.
+It has a deeper neural network structure, so it is capable of expressing more complex models.
+We set the same mini-batch size and the same number of epochs for training, and we followed a similar procedure to determine the hyperparameters, including the learning rate, beta1, beta2, weight decay, and so on.
+The changes of the training loss and validation loss versus epochs help determine the hyperparameters.